lovepigeons/WebServer4j/README.md

 ## License

-WebServer4j is licensed under the GNU General Public License v3.0.
+WebServer4j is released under the Apache 2.0 license.

 See the LICENSE file for the full text.